Life as We Know It (TV series): Cancellation

 Life as We Know It was pulled from ABC's lineup during November sweeps, but was rerun on MTV to good ratings in November and December 2004.
 It was ultimately cancelled by ABC in January 2005, with its final two episodes going unaired.
 In 2005, the series was released on DVD, which included the two previously unaired episodes.
-Life aired abroad after its American cancellation.
+Life as We Know It aired abroad after its American cancellation.

 In Brazil the show aired on Sony Entertainment Television starting June 13, 2005 at 7:00pm Tuesdays.
 In New Zealand, the show premiered in December 2005 on TV2, scheduled against America's Next Top Model.
 It replaced Veronica Mars, another American import, but was rescheduled after four episodes because of poor ratings.
 The remaining episodes were rescheduled from their prime-time slot (7:30pm Friday) to midnight Saturday, then pushed back after midnight as the season progressed.
 The final two episodes were played in reverse order.
 TV2 repeated the series from the beginning during the third quarter of 2006, just after midnight Thursdays, but again played the final two episodes in reverse order.

-Life was also shown in the Philippines in the free cable channel Studio 23.
+Life as We Know It was also shown in the Philippines in the free cable channel Studio 23.
 While there were reruns after the initial showing, the two DVD episodes weren't released.
 In Portugal it is shown on SIC Radical cable channel and is popular among teenagers and young adults.
 In Hong Kong, it is shown on TVB Pearl and in Asia, it is shown on STAR World.

-Life was also shown in South Africa on M-Net (DStv Channel 101), a subscription funded channel.
+Life as We Know It was also shown in South Africa on M-Net (DStv Channel 101), a subscription funded channel.
 The show was broadcast in prime-time and was popular.
 When the series 'ran out', M-Net received a large number of complaints from subscribers on their internet forums.
 Subsequently, the show was replayed in an 11:00am morning slot in early 2006.
-Life was also broadcast in 2005 on the M-Net Series channel (DStv Channel 104), a channel which is part of the DStv offering.
+Life as We Know It was also broadcast in 2005 on the M-Net Series channel (DStv Channel 104), a channel which is part of the DStv offering.
 This channel is broadcast via satellite to sub-Saharan Africa.

-Life showed in Sweden on Kanal 5 during autumn and winter 2006.
+Life as We Know It showed in Sweden on Kanal 5 during autumn and winter 2006.